seenons/seenons-be-assignment/README.md

 We have divided the assignment into what we called "gates", these gates are references to engineering skills that we are looking for in a future colleague.
 Some of them are required, some of them give you bonus points.
-Depending on your seniority, points are added or deducted based off your choices.

-We purposely made this project framework agnostic and it only contains the bare minimum to perform the necessary use cases.
+We purposely made this project framework-agnostic, and it only contains the bare minimum to perform the necessary use cases but make sure to apply the same concepts that you would use in a real-world scenario when exposing an API.

 ## The output